Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 Detection and Mitigation Strategies

 Use of Advanced Tools: Brands can employ sophisticated tools and platforms such as HypeAuditor, Socialbakers, and FollowerCheck to detect anomalies in an influencer's follower growth and engagement rates.
-These tools analyze patterns and identify suspicious activities that indicate fake followers.
+These tools analyse patterns and identify suspicious activities that indicate fake followers.

 Third-Party Verification: Partnering with influencer marketing agencies that offer verification services can add a layer of security.
 These agencies often have the expertise and resources to thoroughly vet influencers.